Employee retention strategy: How to keep your best people

 A positive work environment and culture

 - Encourage open communication.
-This should go both ways – employees should feel safe offering feedback on workplace improvements while gaining from positive and constructive feedback on their performance.
+This should go both ways; employees should feel safe offering feedback on workplace improvements while gaining from positive and constructive feedback on their performance.

 - Recognise employee achievements.
 Simply saying thank you for someone's efforts can go a long way.

-For more information on employment conditions, see: Fair Work Ombudsman - Employee Entitlements
+For more information on employment conditions, see: Fair Work Ombudsman: Employee entitlements.

 Work-life balance

-- Employees should not feel they have to answer emails or check their phones on weekends or outside normal working hours
+- Employees should not feel they have to answer emails or check their phones on weekends or outside normal working hours.

-- Encourage people to use their holiday, parental and sick leave when they need to (and lead by example)
+- Encourage people to use their holiday, parental, and sick leave when they need to, and lead by example.

-Learn more about managing a remote team
+Learn more about managing a remote team.

-How to implement a employee retention strategy
+How to implement an employee retention strategy

 1: Conduct employee surveys and feedback sessions